 Revised arrangements for the efficient funding of chemotherapy medicines

-Revised arrangements for prescribers and pharmacists aim to minimise waste and reduce expenditure on intravenous chemotherapy medicines.
+Revised arrangements for prescribers and pharmacists limit waste and reduce expenditure on intravenous chemotherapy medicines.

-This initiative was introduced to minimise waste and reduce PBS expenditure on chemotherapy medicines used in the treatment of cancer and administered through intravenous infusion or injection.
+This initiative was introduced to reduce waste and PBS expenditure on chemotherapy medicines used in the treatment of cancer and administered through intravenous infusion or injection.

 Revised arrangements for prescribers